Last Updated on October 5, 2022 by Zwivel Team

 Practicality aside, as lumps may occur virtually anywhere on the body, they can cause undesirable cosmetic outcomes.
 In such cases, patients should seek out a qualified plastic surgeon to ensure the complete removal of the fatty tissue.

-“The main reason most people have them removed is because they don’t like having a bump, or they don’t like the way they look,” says Bergin.
-“Having a mass is a perfect rationale for lipoma excision.
-It’s not a cosmetic procedure like a face lift, and insurance companies always pay for the operation.”
+“The main reason most people have them removed is because they don’t like having a bump, or they don’t like the way they look,” says Dr. Bergin.
+“Having an unsightly mass is a perfect rationale for lipoma excision.”

 The removal of small and average sized lipomas is performed under local anesthesia, while the patient is awake.
 Larger lipomas, and lipomas in hard to access areas of the body, may require sedation or general anesthesia.
 MRI or CT scan may also be used to assess the size and depth of the suspected lipoma in the preoperative period when surgical removal is planned.

-“Removing a lipoma is generally an easy process for the patient and the doctor,” says Bergin, “it’s not a very painful operation and is almost always a day surgery procedure.”
+“Removing a lipoma is generally an easy process for the patient and the doctor,” says Dr. Bergin.
+“It’s not a very painful operation and is almost always a day surgery procedure.”
 The removal process takes between 15 minutes to an hour, depending on the size and location of the lump.

 While surgical removal is the most common lipoma treatment, and the procedure that provides the best long term results, other options do exist.

 - Steroid Injections: Steroid injections can help to shrink smaller lipomas, but since the lump isn’t removed they tend to grow back over time.
 Certain medical professionals may recommend steroid injection prior to the surgical removal of lipomas in order to shrink the growths, and reduce scaring.